sedovalx/cassandra-service-generator/README.md

 @CassandraService(excludeKeys = { "dataId" })
 ```

-The `QueryParams` annotation can be user to control consistency level and etc for the generated "get" methods.
+The `QueryParams` annotation can be used to control consistency level and etc for the generated "get" methods.
 Just
-annotate with it the whole table class or any of the primary key's fields:
+annotate the whole table class or any of the primary key's fields with it:

 ``` java
 @QueryParams(consistency = "ALL", tracing = true)